simple-login/documentation/docs/custom-domain/registrars/godaddy/godaddy.md

 ![](./spf-record.png)

-Now, after having done that, go back to the SimpleLogin DNS setup screen and press on "Verify" to see if the SPF selection has been verified or not.
+Now, after having done that, go back to the SimpleLogin DNS setup page and press on "Verify" to see if the SPF selection has been verified or not.

 If it has, it should look something like this: